-Due to the sequential, specifically left-to-right nature of autoregressive generation, inferencing requires $O(|A|)$ forward passes, which imposes two fundamental limitations: models cannot access future token information during generation, and previously generated tokens cannot be revised.
-These constraints may potentially limit the performance on complex reasoning tasks that would benefit from lookahead/lookaround planning or iterative refinement.
+Due to the sequential nature of autoregressive generation, there are two systematic limitations: \textit{models cannot directly access \textbf{future} token information during generation, and previously generated tokens cannot be \textbf{revised}.} These constraints may limit the model's performance on tasks that would benefit from lookahead planning or iterative refinement.